Skip the detour and get yourself on the path to healing

 4. Diagnostics Phase I: DH or DNA

 If you have patches of itchy, bumpy skin previously (mis)diagnosed as Eczema there’s a chance that you may have a skin condition called Dermatitis Herpetiformis.
 This could lead you down the straight and narrow to diagnosing Celiac.
 To pursue this route, be sure to find a doctor that has experience with DH before attempting the diagnosis.
 A single skin biopsy will determine both a Celiac and DH.
+Beware that false negatives, can occur with this biopsy.

 5. Diagnostics Phase II: Bloodwork

 The next step is to measure anti-tTG, IgA or IgG antibodies in your blood.
-Because this blood test is notoriously inaccurate, in addition be sure to ask your doctor for a complete blood workup at the same time (or during Phase I, along with DNA testing), most importantly including panels on iron levels and thyroid function.
+Because this blood test is notoriously inaccurate, in addition, be sure to ask your doctor for a complete blood workup at the same time (or during Phase I, along with DNA testing), most importantly including panels on iron levels and thyroid function.

 - Iron: CBC, Serum iron, Serum ferritin, Transferrin level.
 Iron deficiency can be major pointer for gluten intolerance.
 You want the full profile to get a complete picture.
 I experienced dangerous misdiagnosis even with the severity of anemia during my diagnostic journey.